Skip to contents

 library(rsyncrosim) # package for working with SyncroSim

-library(raster) # package for working with raster data
+library(terra) # package for working with spatial data

 Connecting R to SyncroSim using session()